cityenergyproject/seattle/README.md

 ## City-wide scorecard data
 Please see the [Citywide_scorecard.md](./docs/Citywide_scorecard.md) file.

+## PDF generator

+There are some tools to help you create PDF scorecards for buildings.
+These can run on both a local machine or through a server.
+Read more in [the README](pdf-generator/README.md).

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at [https://github.com/cityenergyproject/cityenergy](https://github.com/cityenergyproject/cityenergy).